nice-digital/cks-gatsby/README.md

 ### Regenerate the Table of Contents

 For further information about the recommended ReadMe structure plus a 'how to' for regenerating the table of contents, follow the instructions in [DIT Engineering - ReadMes](https://niceuk.sharepoint.com/sites/DIT_Engineering/SitePages/Readmes.aspx)

+## Developer note on pinned and overridden axios versions

+As of 31/03/2026 we've had to pin or override the versions of axios due to [a known vulnerability with axios](https://www.stepsecurity.io/blog/axios-compromised-on-npm-malicious-versions-drop-remote-access-trojan) versions `0.30.4` and `1.14.1`.

+axios changes in `/gatsby`:

+- overridden and pinned transient `axios` dependencies in `gatsby@5.16.1` to `axios@1.14.0`
+- overridden and pinned transient `axios` dependencies in `wait-on@6.0.1` to `axios@0.30.3`

+axios changes in `/functional-tests`:

+- overridden and pinned transient `axios` dependency in `wait-on@6.0.1` to version `0.30.3`

+**TODO: We will need to review once we have a clear path to upgrade to non vulnerable versions.**